U.S. records first coronavirus death of immigrant detainee

-(Reuters) - The United States has recorded its first death of an immigration detainee from the coronavirus, local health authorities in the state of California said on Thursday.
+(Reuters) - The first immigrant in U.S. detention has died of the novel coronavirus, local health authorities in the state of California said on Thursday, as infections steadily climbed among the country’s around 30,000 immigrant detainees.

-A 57-year-old man who was held at a U.S. Immigration and Customs Enforcement (ICE) detention center near the U.S.-Mexico border before being hospitalized died on Wednesday, the San Diego County Health and Human Services Agency said.
+A 57-year-old man, who was held at the U.S. Immigration and Customs Enforcement’s Otay Mesa Detention Center in San Diego before being hospitalized in late April, died on Wednesday, the San Diego County Health and Human Services Agency said.

-The man had been held at the Otay Mesa Detention Center in San Diego and hospitalized since late April, according to the agency.
-The ICE did not immediately respond to a Reuters request for comment.
+ICE did not respond to a request for comment.

 Local media reported earlier that a family representative of the deceased man had identified him.
-They said the man was a diabetic who had left El Salvador with his mother and sisters in 1980, adding he had lived in the Los Angeles area and had been detained since January.
+They said the man, who was diabetic and left El Salvador with his mother and sisters in 1980, had lived in the Los Angeles area and had been detained since January.

 “This tragic news is even more evidence that failing to act will result in cruel and needless death,” Monika Langarica, an attorney at the American Civil Liberties Union, said after the death was reported.

-The Otay Mesa facility, which can hold up to nearly 2,000 ICE detainees and U.S. Marshals Service inmates, reported its first positive COVID-19 case in late in March.
+The Otay Mesa facility near the U.S.-Mexico border can hold up to nearly 2,000 ICE detainees and U.S. Marshals Service inmates.
+It reported its first positive case of COVID-19, the disease caused by the new coronavirus, late in March.

+The center now has more infections - 132 - than any other center in the country, according to ICE.

+Overall, more than 700 immigrants in ICE custody have tested positive for the virus out of around 1,400 who have been tested nationally.

 While ICE has dialed back arrest operations and agreed to review cases of some at-risk immigrants in custody, it still has tens of thousands in detention and is proceeding with deportation flights.